 You will be surprised how much you can get done if you start drafting your ideas on the go.

 How to Blog With Your Phone Without a Laptop

 In this post, I will take you through how you can quickly publish new posts while writing entirely from your mobile phone.

-In fact, these are the exact steps that helped me put together my most read post on Premium courses being offered for free
+These are the exact steps that helped me put together my most-read post on Premium courses being offered for free

 This post has garnered over 1000 shares and has been read over 10,000 times within the first week of publishing.

 Now, putting the post above together entailed lots of research and so it was more convenient to type everything out as soon as I came across a free offer.